grasshousedev/My-bolg-page-using-Next.js/_content/services/family/recently-married.md

   hero_text: |-
     # From high school sweethearts to newlyweds, who would have ever guessed that achieving financial success together came with so many financial decisions, opportunities and challenges.

-    Have you ever wondered how to best combine your financial lives?
-Perhaps you need help prioritizing shared financial goals and concerns?
-Do you have access to multiple benefit programs that you need help maximizing?
-There are so many questions.
-Our goal is to help you plan for your financial future together by providing clear and understandable financial advice that is aligned with your best interest
   show_hero: true
   show_join_the_team_button: false
   show_meeting_button: true